FerRacimo/popgen-pink-salmon/README.md

 ```
 see: [./scripts/3_plot_PCA.r](./scripts/3_plot_PCA.r) to see just the commands that are executed, or see [./3_plot_PCA.ipynb](./3_plot_PCA.ipynb) for an anotated version that describes each line.

 This will create two PCA plots.
-These plots show the first two PC axes from the inital and post-filtering data sets of the six populations.
+These plots show the first two PC axes from the initial and post-filtering data sets of the six populations.

 * ./plots/PCA.pink_salmon.clean.png
-* ./plots/PCA.pink_salmon.inital.png
+* ./plots/PCA.pink_salmon.initial.png

 To see the first file, for example, you can type: